k-five/renrem/README.md

 # renrem program utility
-renrem is an acronym for [ rename ] and [ remove ] task together.
+**renrem** is an acronym for *rename* and *remove* task together.
 Since it uses regular expression to match a string, apart from renaming a file, can be used for removing a file.
 It also has contraction synopsis and both works together to avoid of using command-ling argument, that sometimes it annoys the user.
-Notice that for spelling your spell it: ren-rem.
+Notice that for spelling you can spell it: ren-rem.

 ---